forbee-dev/Wordpress/README.md

 ## Limit Post Revisions
 Snippet to limit the number of post revisions

+## Programmatic Content Changer
+Plugin to change content programmatically
+Update post titles, meta titles, and meta descriptions using Yoast SEO from a CSV file.

 ## Pros and Cons Block
 Custom made Pros and Cons block